Vector35/binaryninja-api/docs/dev/batch.md

 ### Further Customization

-We can customize our analysis a lot more granularly than that though. `open_view` is actually a wrapper around [`get_view_of_file_with_options`](https://api.binary.ninja/binaryninja.binaryview-module.html#binaryninja.binaryview.BinaryViewType.get_view_of_file_with_options).
-Notice the named `options` parameter, and the example code.
+We can customize our analysis a lot more granularly than that though.
+In [`load`](https://api.binary.ninja/binaryninja.binaryview-module.html#binaryninja.load), notice the named `options` parameter, and the example code.
 Any setting you can set in the Binary Ninja "Open with Options" UI you can set through that parameter.

 ## Parallelization